alfredosalzillo/flhooks/README.md

 However after an add or a remove, all hooks after the one how change, can be disposed or had a reset.

-__Pay attention, will be no break hot reloading the app, but will be other side effects.__
+__Pay attention, will be no break after hot reloading the app, but will be other side effects.__

 We decide to not make hooks shift to the next position,